What we know about plans for Queen Elizabeth II’s funeral

 Who will attend the funeral?

-All royal family members will likely attend the Queen’s funeral, including her children, Prince Charles, Princess Anne, Prince Andrew and Prince Edward, along with their partners and children, including William and Harry.
+All royal family members will likely attend the Queen’s funeral, including her children, King Charles, Princess Anne, Prince Andrew and Prince Edward, along with their partners and children, including Prince William and Prince Harry.

 Heads of state, prime ministers and presidents, European royals and key figures from public life will be invited to gather in the abbey, which can hold a congregation of 2,000.
 Liz Truss, the prime minister, will likely be among those in attendance.